openclaw-channel-octo

 This plugin is published exclusively on ClawHub for fresh installs:

-openclaw plugins install clawhub:openclaw-channel-octo
+openclaw plugins install clawhub:octo

 Configure a bot account